sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/helm.md

 - You must have a basic understanding of [Helm charts and how to create them.](https://helm.sh/)
 - You must have a Kubernetes cluster running ***[TODO link to docs]***
 - You must be using a minimum Kubernetes version of [v1.19](https://kubernetes.io/blog/2020/08/26/kubernetes-release-1.19-accentuate-the-paw-sitive/)
-- You have the [kubectl command line](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed and are using v1.19 or later
+- You must have the [kubectl command line](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed and are using v1.19 or later
+- You must have the [Helm 3 CLI](https://helm.sh/docs/intro/install/) installed
-- You have XYZ cloud account with ability to launch instances and persistent volumes (SSDs recommended) .
+- You have XYZ cloud account ***[TODO link to docs]*** with ability to launch instances and persistent volumes (SSDs recommended)
+.

 ## High-level overview of how to use Helm with Sourcegraph